-1. Comfort above all
+Airport Outfit Rule 1: Comfort above all

-Traveling often involves a lot of walking, to, from the airport and to your terminal and even to your hotel.
-In the wintertime it’s a good idea to opt for nice boots with a low heel or sneakers.
-In the summer time I usually swear by espadrilles or just the sandals I’m wearing.
+Travelling often involves a lot of walking to, around and from the airport and to your terminal and even to your hotel.
+In the wintertime, it’s a good idea to opt for nice boots with a low heel or sneakers.
+In the summertime, I usually swear by espadrilles or just the sandals I’m wearing.

 Never forget to pack socks though!
 The first thing I do when I come onto an aeroplane is to knock off my shoes.
 With the air conditioning blasting as it always does, I usually end up putting socks on (and sometimes even two pairs!).